 When camp activities take us away from our main sign-in and out location, a notice will be posted on the table indicating how and where you can locate your child.

 Movies will be shown during the summer.
 Movies and video games will be rated G or PG.
-Within the Sport Stable, there is an arcade and Fairways golf simulators which may be utilized during the week.
+Within the Sport Stable, there is a golf simulators which may be utilized during the week.
 The simulators can be used to hit golf balls on various virtual courses, show movies, play video games.
-Please inform Impact staff if you prefer that your child does not watch a movie or play in the arcade/golf simulators.
+Please inform Impact staff if you prefer that your child does not watch a movie or play in the golf simulators.
 During this time, we will find an alternative activity for those children.
 The activities may include reading quietly, coloring, crafting, board games or another quiet activity.